 NRG Energy Center Minneapolis LLC (NRG Minneapolis), one of our wholly-owned subsidiaries, has entered into an Energy Marketing Services Agreement, dated as of August 26, 2014 (Minneapolis Agreement), with NRG Power Marketing, a wholly-owned subsidiary of NRG.
+The Minneapolis Agreement is automatically renewed annually unless terminated by either party upon at least 90 days' written notice prior to the end of any term.
 Under the Minneapolis Agreement, NRG Power Marketing has the exclusive right to procure fuel and fuel transportation for the operation of the Minneapolis facilities.
 Fuel procured by NRG Power Marketing is sold to NRG Minneapolis upon delivery.
 For the year ended December 31, 2015, NRG Minneapolis purchased approximately \$8 million of natural gas from NRG Power Marketing.